Is it possible to be addicted to food?

 Some foods can be triggers which cause you to eat out of control.
 If you can discover them, you can prevent them.
 If they aren't reachable, you can't eat them.
 Some events, holidays or even people can be a trigger too.
 If you know individuals who irritate you and causes you to eat, merely try to avoid them as much as possible.

 It might sound counterproductive to focus on eating when all you can think about is food anyway; The plan is to only focus on food you genuinely like and not on just stuffing you up with everything that is reachable.
 Pay attention to the food you eat while eating.
 Paying attention will prevent that you eat mindlessly.
 And it will help you to control the problem and enjoy your meal.

 People who are addicted to food got it harder than other addicts.
 They can't give up on food; they need to eat to stay alive.

 Take your time when eating

 Put your food on small plates.
 Lay your fork down between bites.
 Chew properly; this also helps with digesting.
 Instead of filling everything on your plate or table at once go twice to fill your plate.
 Drink water between your single bites.
-Eat slowly and concentrate on what you eat without getting distracted by the TV or something else.
+Eat slowly and concentrate on what you eat without getting distracted from the TV or something else.

-Your doctor or a therapist can help you.
+Your doctor or therapist can help you.
 Or you can join a support group.
 People with the same problem are great to help each other and provide the needed support.
-Most of all it is important to know that you are not struggling with being addicted to food alone.
+Most of all it is essential to know that you are not struggling with being addicted to food alone.
 If you want, get help from all.
 Each one can support you in their way.

 Don't give up